cmehay/pytor/README.md

 # pytor

-`pytor` is a simple python librairy to create and manager tor hidden services in version 2 and 3.
+`pytor` is a simple python library to create and manager tor hidden services in version 2 and 3.

 ```sh
 $ pytor new